-Flightdocs also offers its services and products in digital formats for maximum accessibility and utility.
-Among the company’s sundry products are two aimed specifically at maintenance and tracking: The Flightdocs Enterprise package and the HMX software.
+Flightdocs: With services and products provided in digital formats for maximum accessibility and utility, among Flightdoc’s sundry products are two aimed specifically at maintenance and tracking: The Flightdocs Enterprise package and the HMX software.

 According to Flightdocs, together they deliver maintenance tracking like no other solution.
 With these software tools operators can streamline workflows, increase efficiency and gain real-time insights into entire fleets, from anywhere and at any time.

 The guiding hand is what Flightdocs calls its Maintenance Dashboard, designed to inform the user on aircraft status at a glance, thanks to the dashboard's color-coding of status and the compartmentalized organization (always visible at a glance).
 The Flightdocs approach is designed to be all encompassing, and easy to understand.